-When I don't know what size jeans, shirts, shoes, or any garment in general to order, my mum always says, "It's better for it to fit big than to be small."
+When I don't know what size jeans, shirts, shoes, or any garment in general to order, my mom always says, "It's better for it to fit big than to be small."
 It makes total sense.
 Something that is oversize can be easily tailored to perfection, whereas something that's too small leaves (literally) no room for change.

 Regardless, these three methods we're sharing are great no matter your shoe woes—whether you have too much room around your toes in your new leather loafers or two or more fingers fit in the back side of your kicks.
 Plus, the best part is that you already have most of the items you need in your household.
-Unless, you're not a fan of DIYing and you need some extra help, but there's a method for that too.
+Unless you're not a fan of DIYing and you need some extra help, but there's a method for that too.

-Yes, shrinking shoes is possible and without further ado, here's the 411.
+Yes, shrinking shoes is possible, and without further ado, here's the 411.

-The Blow Dryer Method
+1. The Blow Dryer Method

-If you have sneakers, pumps, or boots that don't fit quite right and you don't want to go through the blow dryer method, simply opt for soles or cushions.
-If your shoe is too long put a sole in the back.
+If you have sneakers, pumps, or boots that don't fit quite right and you don't want to go through the blow-dryer method, simply opt for soles or cushions.
+If your shoe is too long, put a sole in the back.
 If your toes have too much wiggling space or if there's a gap between your foot and the top of the shoe, place a full foot sole or one to fill in the toe area to elevate your foot.

 Contrary to your leather shoes, if your canvas shoes are the ones that need shrinking then you do have to soak them up.
-Once they are completely soaked, just throw them in the dryer for 10 to 15 minutes.
+Once they are completely soaked, just throw them in the clothes dryer for 10 to 15 minutes.
 The heat will surely shrink up your shoe in no time.